We Will Become Silhouettes: Covers

 The song was covered by Jenny and Tyler in 2013 as a part of their For Freedom EP.

+The song was covered by The Shins in 2011 as a part of the soundtrack The Art of Getting By:Music From the Motion Picture.

 In popular culture

 The song was used in the trailer for the 2009 film Funny People, and also appeared in the movie Love Happens the same year.

 The Shins' cover of the song was featured in the 2011 film The Art of Getting By.